denn1s/apple-and-lily/Ch. 5 - Valerie.md

-The next time I visited her room was on a weekday.
-I’d just come from a lecture that might as well have been in another language.
-I was starting to get used to that kind of frustration.
+The next time I visited her room was on a weekday, right after I’d escaped another lecture hall.
+The professor had tossed around words like *polymorphism*, *encapsulation*, and *inheritance* as if they were confetti at a celebration I hadn’t been invited to, and well, the frustration was beginning to wear on me.

+I stopped in front of that now familiar wooden door, with my hand already on the handle.
+Here, at least, things made sense.
+Here, colors lived in harmony instead of in hiding.
+Here, passion existed on every surface, spilling from shelves and cascading down walls in brilliant displays.

-I stopped in front of the familiar wooden door and, without hesitation, pushed it open.
+Without hesitation, I pushed it open.
 She never did like people knocking.

+The moment I stepped inside, the tight knot in my chest began to loosen, as all those wonderful, chaotic colors washed away the stark white of the university's sterile walls.

-Rin was at her desk, the steady clicking of her keyboard filling the room.
-She didn’t even turn when I came in.
-How careless of her.
+Rin was at her desk, the steady clicking of her keyboard filling the room with its usual rhythm.
+She didn't even glance up when I entered, completely absorbed in whatever she was working on today.
+How wonderfully predictable of her.

-But it seemed Risa was here today, sitting at the low table, surrounded by a sea of plastic.
+But today there was something different.
+Risa was here, cross-legged at the low table, surrounded by what looked like a small explosion of plastic pieces.

-“Princess!
-Perfect timing,” Risa chirped, waving me over.
-“I’m about to attach the V-fin!”
+"Princess!
+Perfect timing," Risa chirped, holding up what appeared to be a plastic antenna between her fingertips.
+Her eyes sparkled with excitement.
+"I'm about to attach the V-fin!"

-I smiled at the nickname and settled into my usual spot.
-I sat on the left, beside the bed, while Risa had claimed the right, closer to Rin’s chair.
-If Rin ever decided to join us, she would take the top spot.
+The enthusiasm in her voice was infectious, and I felt my lips curve into the first genuine smile I'd worn all day.
+I settled into my usual spot on the left cushion, the soft fabric welcoming me like an old friend.
+Risa had claimed the right side, behind the desk, while the top cushion remained empty, waiting for Rin to eventually abandon her glowing screen and join our little circle.
+If she ever decided to.

 My eyes drifted to the project spread across the table.
-It was one of the robot models, like the ones that stood proudly in the dioramas on the shelves.
-At least part of one.
+It was one of the robot models, like the ones that reenacted epic battles on the shelves above us.
+Or at least, part of one.
 The head, torso, and a single leg were complete, while the rest remained a bare grey skeleton.
-Around it lay a careful arrangement of tiny pieces still waiting on their frames, each one molded with excruciating detail that pulled my gaze from fragment to fragment.
+Around it lay a careful arrangement of tiny pieces still waiting on their frames, each one molded with exquisite detail.

-The box beside it bore a cryptic name: GX-03 Mk.2 MG.
+The box beside the model bore a cryptic name: GX-03 Mk.2 MG.
 I traced the letters with my finger, curious.

-“What does this mean?”
+"What does this mean?"
 I asked.

-Risa’s face lit up instantly.
-“MG?
+Risa's face lit up instantly.
+"MG?
 It means Master Grade!
-It’s a one-to-one-hundred scale, which gives you amazing inner frame detail, but it’s not as complex as a Perfect Grade, which has—”
+It's a one-to-one-hundred scale, which gives you amazing inner frame detail, but it's not as complex as a Perfect Grade, which has full mechanical articulation and—"

 Her voice was bright and enthusiastic, but I found myself more absorbed by the pieces spread across the table.
 There had to be hundreds of them, all still connected to their neat plastic frames.
-Each part was so small, yet molded with surprising care.
+Each part was molded with so much care that they could be tiny works of art in their own right.

-To think those models arrived like this, as fragments that had to be assembled into the figures on the shelves… it was like watching a puzzle transform into a sculpture.
+To think those models arrived like this, as fragments that had to be assembled into the figures on the shelves.
+It was like watching a puzzle transform into a sculpture.

-I reached for the thick booklet lying open on the table.
-Its pages were filled with dense diagrams mapping out how the pieces should come together.

-After Risa was done with her explanation, she began showing me how to assemble the pieces.
-She clipped a piece loose, filed it down, and fitted it into place.
+After Risa finished her explanation, she began showing me how to assemble the pieces.
+She clipped a part loose, filed it down, and fitted it into place.

 The process seemed simple, almost mechanical, yet I couldn’t look away.
 There was something strangely beautiful about the patience, the precision, the way each fragment slowly revealed the shape it was meant to become.

-After she was done, she asked, “Want to help build a piece?”
+When she was done, she asked, “Want to help build a piece?”

-My attention, however, had already wandered.
-I reached out and picked up what seemed to be one of the robot’s arms.
+Before I could answer, something else caught my eye.
+I reached out and picked up what looked like one of the robot’s arms.
 The colors were striking: bright white, deep blue, a vivid red.
-Nothing like the dull, grey machines I had associated with a a robot.
+Nothing like the dull grey machines I had always imagined when I thought of robots.
+But...

 “It looks a little like plastic,” I said, turning it over in my hands.
 I glanced toward the desk.
 “Aren’t these supposed to be made of metal?”

 Rin answered without looking away from her screen.
-“The actual suits, you mean?
+"The actual suits, you mean?
 A lunar alloy, technically.
-But yeah.”
+But yeah."

 So it was painted metal.

 Before I could stop myself, my mind was already working.
-To make this white plastic look like painted metal, you’d need a matte undercoat first.
-Then a thin gloss layer for the sheen.
-After that… maybe a touch of dry-brushing with some light grey, just enough to catch the edges.
+To make this white plastic look like painted metal, you’d need a matte undercoat first, then a thin gloss layer for the sheen.
+After that… maybe a touch of dry-brushing with light grey, just enough to catch the edges.
 Yes.
 That would work.

-I looked at Risa, trying to mask the flicker of excitement that had slipped through.
+I glanced at Risa, trying to hide the flicker of excitement that had slipped through.
 “Do people paint these?”

 “The pros do!” she said eagerly.
 “But you have to be super skilled.
 We tried once and it was a disaster.”
 Her eyes lit up, a sudden spark of inspiration.
 “Wait a second… Princess.
 Do you know how to paint?”

-All those years.
-All those grueling lessons.
-All that training I had tried so hard to leave behind.
+Years of lessons.
+Endless drills.
+The training I had tried so hard to leave behind.

 “…A little,” I admitted.

 Risa’s eyes shone.
 She reached across the table and grabbed both of my hands.
 “Please paint it for us!
 We always wanted to add weathering and details!”

 I froze.
 For a moment, I hesitated.
 I had promised myself I would never pick up a brush again.
 And yet…

 The sharp scrape of a chair cut through the air.
 Rin pushed back from her desk, bumping into Risa’s side.